-Please note: All South Dakota Department of Labor and Regulation offices will be closed the afternoon of Friday, April 18 for the Easter holiday.
+Please note: All South Dakota Department of Labor and Regulation offices will be closed Thursday and Friday, November 26 and 27 in observance of Thanksgiving.

 The mission of the South Dakota Cosmetology Commission is to ensure the health and safety of our citizens as they use cosmetology, esthetics and nail technology services.

 - examining and licensing qualified practitioners

 - conducting inspections of cosmetology, esthetics and nail salons, booths and schools

 - enforcing statutes, rules and regulations governing the practice of cosmetology, esthetics and nail technology, including consumer complaints

 - resolving complaints

 - overseeing the educational process of cosmetology schools and licensees